-There should be no differences between what can be delivered under CHS if remitted where remittal is an option.
+There should be no difference between what can be delivered through the CHS if remitted.

-Whether remitted to the CHS or held by the court any plan of intervention can include electronic monitoring (EM).
-Within remittal to CHS it would currently only be available where a child meets the secure care criteria, and MRC could then be included to aid with monitoring as part of the plan.
-EM can provide a physical prompt for children to deflect from negative peer pressure, for example or those who may seek to exploit them (Simpson & Dyer, 2016).
-If the court does not remit the case, then EM is available now as a specific requirement of a Community Payback Order or remains available as a standalone Restriction of Liberty Order (RLO).
-However standalone use of EM with a child is not best practice as it provides no additional supports or intervention.
+Whether remitted to the CHS or held by the court, any plan of intervention can include electronic monitoring (EM).
+Within remittal to CHS, it would currently only be available where a child meets the secure care criteria, and MRC could then be included to aid with monitoring as part of the plan.
+EM can provide a physical prompt for children to deflect from negative peer pressure, or those who may seek to exploit them (Simpson & Dyer, 2016).
+If the court does not remit the case, then EM is available now as a specific requirement of a Community Payback Order (CPO) or remains available as a standalone Restriction of Liberty Order (RLO).
+However, standalone use of EM with a child is not best practice, as it provides no additional supports or intervention.

 This plan can then be framed within the appropriate disposal, with advice and remittal always the starting point.
-Under other disposals, the plan should be referenced making clear that it could also be delivered under for example - Community Payback Order.
+Under other disposals, the plan should be referenced making clear that it could also be delivered through other means, for example a CPO.